 Poulin, Michael J., et. al. Psychology and Aging, Vol 25(1), March 2010, 108–117.

 Caring for an ill or elderly loved one can take a serious toll on our health, studies have shown.
 Yet helping others is generally good for health (and happiness).
 In a step toward reconciling this contradiction, this study found that certain kinds of caregiving can actually be good for the caregiver.
-Specifically, when a caregiver was actively caring for a spouse—such as by bathing or feeding him or her—that caregiver showed a boost in positive emotions.
+Specifically, when a caregiver was actively caring for a spouse—such as by bathing or feeding them—that caregiver showed a boost in positive emotions.
 This was especially true among caregivers who felt that their fate was intertwined with their spouse’s.
 But when caregivers were simply “on call,” passively waiting to help, their experience was decidedly negative.
 So it seems that more “active” caregiving may actually carry emotional benefits, particularly when we feel interconnected with the person for whom we’re caring.
 Still, the results suggest that caregivers do suffer more negative emotions in general and should take sufficient breaks to prevent burnout, especially breaks from their “on call” time. —Jason Marsh

 How Meditation Helps Us Pull Ourselves Together